DATAMATH CALCULATOR MUSEUM

 replaced with a plastic bezel.

 Even the inside construction of the two calculators is different.
-Instead the screws to hold the printed ircuit board (PCB) in the bottom housing we notice the heat-stamped pins.
+Instead the screws to hold the printed circuit board (PCB) in the bottom housing we notice the heat-stamped pins.
 The calculator circuit itself is identical with both models.

 In 1995 part of the production